ACS-Community/ACS/LGPL/Tools/loki/ws/src/readme.txt

 2007-02-02 B. Jeram

+I patched lokiSmallObj.h because there was confilcti with RTAI.
+The problem was that CS is used as a template parameter where methods of class AllocatorSingleton are defined, but CS is defined somewhere in RTAI code and CS is than replaced with that number.
+I renamed CS to chunkSize - the name that it is used in class template parameter.

+2007-02-02 B. Jeram

 New version of loki 0.1.5 was put in the acs loki module.
 There was problem at application exit.
 The problem due to clash between ACE and loki was solved by patching: lokiSingleton.cpp